uhop/dcl-site/source/docs/mini_js/dcl/index.md

 var Ctr = dcl(base, props);
 {% endcodeblock %}

-Description of all arguments and a return value:
+Arguments and a return value:

 * `base` is a base "class".
 It can be one of three:
   * `null` - no base "class" &rArr; base it directly on `Object`.